-RALE (Roku Advanced Layout Editor) is a graphical tool developed by Roku developers that let the ARM developers to examine the user’s SceneGraph and make any modifications if needed.
+RALE (Roku Advanced Layout Editor) is a graphical tool developed by Roku TV developers that lets the ARM developers examine the user’s SceneGraph and make any modifications if needed.

 - Interactive Layout

 - Device Manager

 Apart from the above mentioned features there are many more being developed and experimented with by the Roku development team on a daily basis.